Grade and Record Policies

 - Neither the content nor credit hours of forgiven renewal coursework may be used to fulfill any degree or graduation requirements.

 All forgiven courses remain on the student’s transcript, but are not calculated in the student’s cumulative GPA.
 Academic reprieve and renewal once granted may or may not be recognized by other colleges and universities.
-For further details concerning or to initiate Academic Repeat, Academic Reprieve or Academic Renewal contact any Academic Advising office.
+For further details, or to initiate an Academic Reprieve or Academic Renewal contact any Academic Advising office.

 Policy for Continued Enrollment